MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/automation-properties.md

 > [!NOTE]
 > Note that the [`SetValue`](xref:Xamarin.Forms.BindableObject.SetValue(Xamarin.Forms.BindableProperty,System.Object)) method can also be used to set the `AutomationProperties.IsInAccessibleTree` attached property  – `entry.SetValue(AutomationProperties.LabeledByProperty, nameLabel);`

-## Summary

-This article explained how to set accessibility values on user interface elements in a Xamarin.Forms application by using attached properties from the `AutomationProperties` class.
-These attached properties set native accessibility values so that a screen reader can speak about the elements on the page.

 ## Related Links